 When the pandemic hit Europe and the US and more and more stores were closed, brands and retailers responded as they usually do: by pushing the risk down the supply chain.
 They did this by cancelling all orders placed before the crisis - some of which were already ready to be shipped.
 This meant that factories, which fronted the costs for fabric and labour, were often left without the money to pay their workers.
 After public outcry many brands decided to commit to paying orders, but still many more continue to refuse or negotiate large discounts and payment delays.
 Have a look at the brand tracker of Worker Rights Consortium to see what your favourite brand is doing.

 Many garment workers don't know when they will receive their next wage, how much it will be and whether they will still have a job next week.
 Many feel compelled to get back to work even if that workplace might be unsafe, as the choice is between a potential risk of infection and sure hunger.
-Brands, retailers, factory owners and governments must take responsibility to ensure that workers are paid that full wages and legal entitlements during the lock down and that factories only re-open if they can operate without risking workers' health.
+Brands, retailers, factory owners and governments must take responsibility to ensure that workers are paid their full wages and legal entitlements during the pandemic, that factories only re-open if they can operate without risking workers' health, and that factories do not use the pandemic to fire union members.

 What can you do?